cloudacademypilot/azure-ai-ml-document-processing-lab/steps/04_extract_data_using_custom_models/documentation.md

 8. Label the remaining documents in your dataset by selecting each document and selecting the text to be labeled.

 9. You now have all the documents in your dataset labeled.
-Click _Train_ present on the top right corner.
+Click _Train_ present in the top right corner.
 If you look at the storage account, you'll find a _.labels.json_ and _.ocr.json_ files that correspond to each document in your training dataset and a new fields.json file.
 This training dataset will be submitted to train the model.

     ![Train](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/04_extract_data_using_custom_models/assets/2.8.png)